Montenegro - Data Protection Overview

 Data processor: A public authority, public administration body, self-government, or local administration authority, commercial enterprise, or other legal person, entrepreneur of a natural person, who performs tasks concerning the processing of personal data on behalf of the controller (Article 9(5) of the PDPL).

-Sensitive data: Personal data on racial or ethnic origin, political opinion, religious or philosophical belief, health condition, sexual life, or membership in trade union organisations (Article 9(7) of the PDPL).
+Sensitive data: Personal data on racial or ethnic origin, political opinion, religious or philosophical belief, health condition, sexual life, or membership in trade union organizations (Article 9(7) of the PDPL).

 5. Legal Bases